OneKeyHQ/documents/docs/Extension/02-API Reference/rpc-api.md

 #### Description

-Requests that the user tracks the token in MetaMask.
+Requests that the user tracks the token in OneKey.
 Returns a `boolean` indicating if the token was successfully added.

 Most Ethereum wallets support some set of tokens, usually from a centrally curated registry of tokens.